Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

-{A common TDA method for analyzing time-series data involves translating the data into a point cloud using sliding window embedding, as proposed in \cite{skraba2012topological} and theoretically studied in \cite{perea2015sliding}.} In \cite{perea2015sliding} provides several properties of sliding window embedding: (i) Sliding window embedding translates a trigonometric polynomial into a closed curve on an $N$-torus, where $N$ represents the degree of the trigonometric polynomial used.
-Specifically, it converts a sinusoidal function into an elliptic curve (planar curve). (ii) A truncated Fourier series is a good approximation of the given time-series data with respect to the bottleneck distance.
+A common TDA method for analyzing time-series data involves translating the data into a point cloud using sliding window embedding, as proposed in \cite{skraba2012topological} and theoretically studied in \cite{perea2015sliding}.
+In \cite{perea2015sliding}, the authors provide several properties of sliding window embedding: (i) Sliding window embedding translates a trigonometric polynomial into a closed curve on an $N$-torus, where $N$ represents the degree of the trigonometric polynomial used.
+Specifically, it converts a sinusoidal function into an elliptic curve (planar curve). (ii) With respect to the bottleneck distance (the standard metric on barcodes), the barcode of the Vietoris–Rips complex of the sliding window embedding of a periodic time-series is approximated by that of its truncated Fourier series (see Theorem \ref{truncated approximation}).
 And (iii) the minimum embedding dimension required to preserve geometric information is demonstrated.
-Based on these results, the authors propose the periodicity score, a metric for measuring the periodicity of the given time-series data. {This approach includes the following processes and utilizes the information from the barcode:
+Based on these results, the authors propose the periodicity score, a metric for measuring the periodicity of the given time-series data.
+This approach includes the following processes and utilizes the information from the barcode: